Mephentermine: Side effects

 Potentially fatal reactions are due to atrioventricular block, central nervous system stimulation, cerebral hemorrhage, pulmonary edema, and ventricular arrhythmias.

-Drug Interactions
+Interactions

 Mephentermine antagonizes effect of agents that lower blood pressure.
 Severe hypertension may occur with monoamine oxidase inhibitors and possibly tricyclic antidepressants.
 Additive vasoconstricting effects occur with ergot alkaloids, and oxytocin.

 Potentially fatal drug interactions are the risk of abnormal heart rhythm in people undergoing anesthesia with cyclopropane and halothane.

+Pharmacology

+Pharmacodynamics

+Mephentermine is thought to act as a norepinephrine–dopamine releasing agent.
+It is described as an indirectly acting sympathomimetic, cardiac stimulant, adrenergic, vasoconstrictor, antihypotensive agent, and psychostimulant.
+Its sympathomimetic effects are mediated by indirect activation of α- and β-adrenergic receptors.